 Signs of sleep readiness

-baby may show signs of being ready for sleep by:
+show signs of being ready for sleep by:

 Helping your baby fall asleep

 Babies may not be able to create their own sleeping and waking patterns.
 Surprisingly,

 not all babies know how to put themselves to sleep.
 And not all babies can go back

 to sleep if they are wake up in the night.
 When it's time for bed, many parents want